sf-wdi-17/notes/lectures/week-01/_2_tuesday/dusk/README.md

 2. How do we express programs?
 3. What sort of constructs do programs have?
 4. What kind of problems do we use programs to solve?
+5. Where does Javascript fit in to HTML and CSS?

 ## Objectives